 What Stud Dog Qualities Does Your Labrador Have?

-So there are a whole lot of people out there, that are really picky about the dog that fathers these little pups-to-be.
+It turns out that the owners of female dogs are really picky about the dog that fathers their little pups-to-be.

-And this is what they are looking for
+This is what female dog owners are looking for

 - Health tests

 - Superb temperament

 Let’s take health tests first, because these can make a very big dent in your wallet

 Labradors are subject to a range of inherited diseases.
 And it is absolutely vital that your boy is checked for inherited conditions long before he ever goes near a mate.

 These are some of the main tests your dog will need, and that you will have to pay for